Skip to main content

 Hello lovelies, once again we spent a wonderful stay close to home – to be precise: 3 mountains in 3 days, a weekend in Lucerne*.
 How much we love the Lucerne–Lake Lucerne region we've already shared with you in previous blog posts here and here.
 And yet on every trip we discover something new and fall in love all over again with that magical mix of city, lake, and mountains.
 This time we wanted to get to know as many mountains as possible, so we picked a new one for each day, and it was just so lovely.

 3 Mountains in 3 Days - a Weekend in LucerneIn our opinion, NOW is the best time to explore the region, because rarely do you have to share the summits with so few tourists from overseas.
 Another reason is the TELL-PASS, a ticket with which you can discover Central Switzerland by train, bus, boat, and numerous mountain railways.
 The offer is really attractive, especially for families, and you have the option to choose different durations.
-Until the end of October, from 2 hotel nights (in selected hotels) in the canton of Lucerne, there's also a 2-for-1 deal, meaning you only pay for one pass and the kids are even free on top!
-I can only highly recommend it — it pays off even if you visit just one mountain and take a boat trip!
+Back then, until the end of October, from 2 hotel nights (in selected hotels) in the canton of Lucerne there was also a 2-for-1 deal, meaning you only paid for one pass and the kids were even free on top (that promotion has since ended).
+I can only highly recommend it – it pays off even if you visit just one mountain and take a boat trip!

 And now to our "3 mountains in 3 days, a weekend in Lucerne" tour.
 We started with a mountain we'd wanted to visit for a long time: the Titlis.